stiles/survivoR2py/README.md

 | ack_speak_notes| Optional: What, if anything, the contestant said *after the dousing and before walking away*               | `string`  |
 | notes          | Optional: Any notes about the moment, caveats about the log, etc.                                          | `string`  |
 | log            | Date when data was logged (%Y-%m-%d)                                                                       | `date`    |

+**Notes about acknowledgment**

+*Acknowledgment* after being voted off in Survivor — that moment between torch dousing and leaving Tribal Council — is categorized into four Boolean fields (each action is recorded as TRUE if performed, otherwise FALSE):

+- `ack_gesture`: for any physical gestures towards the tribe (e.g., waving, nodding, or hands in prayer)
+- `ack_speak`: for any verbal communication with the tribe
+- `ack_look`: for making eye contact with the tribe
+- `ack_smile`: for smiling at the tribe

 **Dataset example**